 Pandemic: The Board Game

-From spreading the plague to trying to prevent one, this mobile version of the popular strategic board game of the same name that provides a real challenge whether you're playing alone or with friends.
+This mobile version of the popular strategic board game of the same name that provides a real challenge whether you're playing alone or with friends.
 Your goal: Try to cure four contagious diseases from spreading and taking over the world.

 You select your characters at the start of the game, with each character performing specific roles to help eradicate the diseases.
 Which characters you pick will have a big effect on your team's ultimate success.
 This is a pass-and-play game to play with friends, and you'll all have to work together and use your teams strategically if you want to win.
 There's an in-app purchase available for expansions, which improves the replayability of this addictive and challenging game.

-Vainglory is the complete package, featuring all the frantic MOBA action fans of the genre have come to expect — jump into a quick match with random teammates and opponents, create your own party of friends and take on all comers, or chill offline and practice your strategies against bots.
-There are five hero classes featuring a total of 25 unique heroes to unlock, upgrade and take into battle.
-The touch controls are smooth and easy to pick up, so you'll be able to jump right into the heat of the battle instantly.
+Vainglory is the complete package, featuring all the frantic MOBA action fans of the genre have come to expect — jump into a quick match with random teammates and opponents, create your party of friends and take on all comers, or chill offline and practice your strategies against bots.
+There are five hero classes, featuring a total of 25 unique heroes to unlock, upgrade, and take into battle.
+The touch controls are smooth and easy to pick up, so you'll be able to jump right into the heat of battle instantly.
 As you fight your way down the lane, there's a significant upgrade system that branches out, allowing you to react and counter your enemies more effectively.

 If you're new to the MOBA genre, no worries!
 After introducing you to the gameplay fundamentals on first launch, Vainglory also features the Academy, an extensive tutorial section that will help you bolster your skills and abilities in the game.
 There's also a ton of things to unlock, live events to participate in, and a bustling online community on Twitch.
 Jump in!